how to save energy at home

-Make a meal plan.
-Planning ahead for the week will give you time to think about your nutritional needs and your budget.
-Once you’ve decided on your breakfast, lunch, and dinners, write a shopping list of ingredients. don’t forget to check the expiry days on the foods in your cupboards, so you know which ones to use up in your menu.
+Planning ahead for the week will give you time to think about your nutritional needs and your budget, helping you to save money on food.
+Once you’ve decided on your meal plan, write a shopping list of ingredients.
+You should also check expiry dates of your store cupboard ingredients so you know which ones to use first.

-Select recipes with common ingredients.
-Try to use recipes that have common ingredients that exist in your cupboards.
-If a recipe calls for a special ingredient, think about how much that ingredient costs.
-Will you use it again before it goes out of date?
-Could you use it for larger batches of meals?
-It may not be worth buying if you’re only going to be able to use it once.
+Try to use recipes that have common ingredients that exist in your cupboards, such as chopped tomatoes, pasta, rice and mixed beans.
+If a recipe calls for a special ingredient, think about how much that ingredient costs and if you'll use it again before it goes out of date.

-Plan for leftovers.
-Cut down on food waste by freezing leftovers, or keeping leftovers in the fridge and making a meal of them the next day (according to the recycling organisation WRAP UK, the average UK family could save up to £700 a year by tackling food waste).
+Cut down on food waste by freezing leftovers, or using them to create another meal with the next day.
+According to the recycling organisation WRAP UK, the average UK family could save up to £700 a year by tackling food waste.

-Grow your own.
-If you're lucky enough to have a garden, growing your fruit and vegetables is a great way to reduce your shopping budget.
+If you're lucky enough to have a garden, growing fruit and vegetables is a great way to reduce your shopping budget.
 Even if you only have a patio, many types of fruit, veg and herbs can be grown in containers and pots.
 The RHS has some fantastic advice if you’re not sure where to start.

-Shop without a list.
+Having a shopping list means that you will only buy what you need, stick to your budget and save time.
 Not only will you be tempted to buy impulse items you don’t need, you’ll miss ingredients you need for healthy recipes, meaning you’ll have to make a return trip for the forgotten items.
-Having a shopping list means that you will only buy what you need, stick to your budget and save time.

-Shop when you're hungry.
-You will end up buying more than you need and be tempted by unhealthy treats and other impulse purchases.
-Also, be wary of multi-buy offers - they may seem like good value for money, but you may end up buying more than you can actually use.
+Avoid shopping when you're hungry as you'll be more tempted by unhealthy treats and impulse purchases.
+Be wary of multi-buy offers as they may seem like good value for money, but you may end up buying more than you can actually use.

-Buy everything from one supermarket.
 Shop around for the best prices if you have time.
-Local markets often sell fruit, veg, fish and meat cheaper than supermarkets.
-Farmers' markets are also usually cheaper too, especially when you buy produce that's in season.
-If there are no local markets where you live and your only option is a supermarket, try the store's own-brand foods.
-These are usually cheaper and are just as nutritious as well-known brands.
+Local markets often sell fruit, veg, fish and meat cheaper than supermarkets, as well as many butchers.
+Farmers' markets are also usually cheaper, especially when you buy produce that's in season.

-Find out more about how you can cut down on food waste - and save money while you're at it - by visiting the Love Food Hate Waste website for recipe ideas and useful tips.
+Find out more about how you can cut down on food waste and save money by visiting the Love Food Hate Waste website for recipe ideas and useful tips.

-For advice and support on improving your budgeting skills, read our guide on the benefits of creating a budget you can stick to.
+For advice and support on improving your budgeting skills, read our budgeting tips article.

 You can find out more about our available support both in the UK and around the world on our support we offer page.